whmacmac/test/_posts/2020-04-11-RedTeam-Exercises-with-OpenSource-Tools-Part-1.md

   <li>Simulated Execution (SimExec)</li>
   <li>Valid stack integrity (StackPivot)</li>
 </ul>
 I will not advertise Microsoft products but as I focus on proving that we can still bypass their solutions, I can not say that they didn't do a good job regarding thier security solutions (maybe they are intending to sell security services like many others if they haven't started already).
 There is one security solution from Microsoft that I encountered more than I intended to, and I burned my arsenal in development or pentests before finding out what stopped me and why.
 I am pretty sure you encountered it too even if Windows Defender was not the main AV/AntiMalware solution from your target.
-I think you got about what I am speaking of :).
+I think you what I am talking about :).

 ## What is AMSI? {#whatisamsi}